-Empty paint cans can be reused as paint pots.
-Paint pails as weed or rubbish buckets.
+Empty paint cans can be reused as plant pots.
+Paint pails can be used as weed or rubbish buckets.

 On Fridays, Resene will accept any other brand of paint for the small fee of 15 cents per litre (charged according to the capacity of the can/pail regardless of volume of paint).
 On the last Friday of the month this service is free thanks to an agreement Resene Colourshop has with Whanganui District Council.

-If you do not have access to reuse or recycling options, unwanted paint is accepted at the hazardous waste shed at the local transfer station.
-Thinners, solvents and turpentine can be disposed of at the hazardous waste shed too.
+If you do not have access to reuse or recycling options, register to dispose of unwanted paint, thinners, solvents and turpentine on an hazardous waste collection day.